kimmaker/RTK3/README.md

 These .CIM files are __not__ the RTK3 software in its entirety.
 A copy of English RTK3 for DOS is required as a base.
 The original software can be found on various archives and [*abandonware*](https://en.wikipedia.org/wiki/Abandonware) sites.

-Clearly, none of KOEI's *native* DOS classics are available for sale through official channels anymore.
-However, [KOEI Tecmo](https://www.koeitecmo.co.jp/) does sell the Windows remake of RTK3 on Steam along with the Windows reincarnations of their other classics originally released on the DOS platform back in the 80's and 90's.
-RTK3 on Steam is the same game as RTK3 for DOS, featuring identical content and mechanics, although the Steam edition comes with a very different look and feel, loses the DOS-era nostalgia and is available only in Japanese.
-KOEI no longer offers English versions of their early history simulation titles.

-Arguably, RTK3 as a software title has not reached the end of its shelf life.
-As such, whether its long-discontinued DOS edition, in any language, is classified as abandonware is unclear licensing-wise.
-Regardless, the only option for newcomers who are keen to "own" a copy of RTK3 for DOS is to purchase the Steam edition of RTK3.
-But with or without a Steam licence, __there is no product support for RTK3 DOS whatsoever, not from KOEI Tecmo, not from anyone__.

 To run RTK3 for DOS on a modern-day computer, emulation is required.
 See [DOSBox-X](https://dosbox-x.com/) to get started.

 Name corrections do __not__ apply to previously created RTK3 save data or further saves of that data.
 Let go of it and start fresh.